 - 6. 4% of bloggers earn $10,000 or higher.

 Legally, bloggers have to pay taxes for their income.
 There are different types of income and correspondingly there are different tax liabilities.

 For example, if you sell products on your blog, you don't have to charge sales tax to customers if they live outside your sales tax nexus.
 Most ecommerce platforms take care of that calculation for you.

 If your blog monetizes using affiliate programs, you're considered an independent contractor and are treated as a 1099 independent contractor. .

 Regardless of whether your startup is structured as a sole proprietorship, corporation or LLC, you need accounting software in order to keep track of your books at tax time.

 #Do I need an LLC for my blog?

 The short answer is no, you don’t need an LLC to run a blog.
 You can start out as a sole proprietor and include your income with your personal taxes.
 However, once you start making a sizeable income, there are tax advantages to creating an LLC or S Corp.

 #Who is the richest blogger?

-If you are interested in learning more about blogging, check out my ultimate guide to learn how to start a blog, the best web hosting companies, and take a deep dive into my guest blogging and outreach strategies.
+If you are interested in learning more about how to make money by blogging, check out my ultimate guide and learn how to start a blog, the best web hosting companies, and take a deep dive into my guest blogging strategies.